developersCradle/web-dev-bootcamp/Section 35/README.md

 <img src="REST.PNG" alt="alt text" width="600"/>

-- Sounds comlicated, but its not!
+- Sounds complicated, but it's not!
     - Just, rules and conventions how **clients** and **servers** should communicate.

 - RESTful when something complies with standard of **REST**